Ground loop (electricity): Solutions

 Put a small resistor of about 10 Ω in the cable shield conductor, at the load end.
 This is large enough to reduce magnetic-field-induced currents but small enough to keep the component grounded if the other ground path is removed.
-In high-frequency systems this solution leads to impedance mismatch and leakage of the signal onto the shield, where it can radiate to create RFI, or, symmetrically through the same mechanism, external signals or noise can be received by the shield and mixed into the desired signal.
+In high-frequency systems, this solution leads to impedance mismatch and leakage of the signal onto the shield, where it can radiate to create radio-frequency interference, or, symmetrically through the same mechanism, external signals or noise can be received by the shield and mixed into the desired signal.